prihac/quick-ssl-setup/README.md

 ## Related

-For more details, refer to the [ SSL-Setup ](https://github.com/prihac/quick-ssl-setup) repository.
+For more details, refer to the [ Quick-SSL-Setup ](https://github.com/prihac/quick-ssl-setup) repository.